TRUCKING HAS AN OPPORTUNITY TO LEAD WITH CREATIVE CHILDCARE BENEFITS

 There’s a “Help Wanted” sign on nearly every door at every business in the country, and carriers must find a way to set themselves apart in the labor market, and every fleet must find its own path to address this real obstacle to people entering and staying in the industry.

-We’ve started to see fleets navigate a few approaches building these benefits for their employees, but this list is by no means exhaustive nor prevalent.
-If your fleet has implemented a creative approach to supporting parents and aiding in childcare, we’d love to hear about it — drop us a line: email@example.com.
+We’ve started to see fleets navigate a few different approaches to building these benefits for their employees, but this list is by no means exhaustive nor prevalent.
+If your fleet has implemented a creative approach to supporting parents and aiding in childcare, we’d love to hear about it — drop us a line: firstname.lastname@example.org.

 Stipends for childcare